tahczeban/MechaCar_Statistical_Analysis/README.md

 Data Sources: MechaCar_mpg.csv, Suspension_Coil.csv

 ***OVERVIEW***
 The purpose of this challenge was to assist Jeremy with the new protoyype MechaCar production troubles at AutosRUs.
-The analytical components addressed:
+The analytical components addressed were as follows:
 - multiple linear regression analysis to predict the mpg (miles per gallon) for the MechaCar prototypes
 - perform summary statistics on the PSI (pounds per square inch) of the manufactures ;ots of suspension coils
 - perform t-tests to determine if the manufactured lots are stastically different from the mean